 Read and listened to music, went to bed after some wine, popped in the earplugs and tried to sleep.

 In the morning we calculated it must have rained for 30 hours non-stop but luckily the gaffer tape held firm, it really is wonder stuff!
-Sun came out, so we went to Lincoln for another enjoyable day, full of history and stories, the tour guides were superb in both the castle and cathedral, cost £16 pp was good value.
-The domesday book and magna carta were on display also, hardly any queues which was good.
+Sun came out, so we went to Lincoln for another enjoyable day, full of history and stories, the tour guides were superb in both the castle and cathedral, cost £16 per person and it was good value.
+The Domesday book and Magna Carta were on display also, surprising there was hardly any queues which was good.
 The marina was next as we made our way back to the bus stop.